 Here’s what he’s looking for:

-Students who demonstrate the use of polished makeup skills, detailed application, symmetry (when it is supposed to be symmetrical), and a diverse use of techniques, will be awarded higher points.
-There are no rules in horror, so don’t be afraid to change, refine, and create new techniques.
+Students who demonstrate the use of polished makeup skills, detailed application, symmetry (when it is supposed to be symmetrical), and diverse use of techniques, will be awarded higher points.
+There are no rules in fantasy, so don’t be afraid to change, refine, and create new techniques.

 Photo Quality/ Composition /5

 A good quality image is essential.
 The photograph should be clean, crisp, and appropriately lit.
 Higher points will be awarded to images that look like they could be in a glamour magazine or media feed.
 Points will be deducted for images that are blurry, messy, or have cluttered or thoughtless backgrounds (e.g. messy bedrooms, bathrooms, etc.).
 This doesn’t mean that you need an expensive setup, it just means you need to clean the oils off your camera lens or to borrow a better phone or camera.
 Incredibly gentle retouching is acceptable, although your makeup should be doing the perfecting on its own.
 Blurred skin, visible or over-retouching, and filters will result in a loss of points or disqualification.

 Create a makeup look that is original and from the deepest recesses of your imagination.
 I expect to see wonder and beauty!
 Have fun every step of the way!
 If you copy or tweak an influencer’s existing work, you will be disqualified.
 You are an artist — don’t copy.
 And, I can promise you, everyone in the industry has seen enough of the over-done and constantly copied tutorials.
 Originality is difficult, especially in a social media-driven world, so accept the challenge to create.